 If someone asks me about one good feature of Bhrigu Lake, I will find it hard to answer the question.
 Because there is no one good feature.

-In fact, there is a handful of attributes that makes Bhrigu Lake one of the most enthralling short treks in the Himalayas.
-A high altitude alpine lake, the verdant meadows, there is so much more to the Bhrigu Lake Trek than meets the eyes.
+In fact, there are a handful of attributes that make Bhrigu Lake one of the most enthralling short treks in the Himalayas.
+A high altitude alpine lake, the verdant meadows, there is so much more to Bhrigu Lake than meets the eyes.

 So let me walk you through all the reasons which make Bhrigu Lake a complete package of being an excellent choice for a trek.

 Calling Bhrigu Lake Trek a proud accomplishment won’t be an overstatement.
-Climbing to an altitude of 4,300 meters in mere two days is not a piece of cake.
-The steep ascend makes it an ambitious challenge for the trekkers to climb up to the lake.
+Climbing to an altitude of 4,300 meters in merely two days is not a piece of cake.
+The steep ascend makes it an ambitious challenge for the trekkers to cli mb up to the lake.

-Even the difficult treks than Bhrigu Lake take at least 5-6 days to climb to an altitude of 4,000 meters.
-More so to cherish the views of a high altitude lake.
+Even the more difficult treks take at least 5-6 days to climb to an altitude of 4,000 meters, & even more to cherish the views of a high altitude lake.
 Bhrigu Lake lets you achieve all this in just 2 days.
 BINGO!